 Its dual-lens rear camera offers a way to take regular and wide-angle photos, but lacks the third telephoto lens of the LG V40.
 The lack of an optically zoomed lens didn't disappoint us, but the photos out of this camera won't wow you either next to the competition.
 Its photos are an improvement over past LG phones, but it's not enough to launch the LG G8 to the top of our best camera phones list.

 Ultimately, the LG G8 just doesn’t change the smartphone.
 It doesn’t fold, it doesn’t have a fancy punch-hole camera to extend the display from top to bottom, and it doesn’t have an in-screen fingerprint sensor.

 What it does have are new audio and video capturing tricks you should consider, and a 'Hand ID' feature you should ignore.
-And at its launch price, unless you get a deal through your carrier, this phone deserves to be ignored, too.
+And at its launch price, this phone should be ignored, too, unless you get a great deal from your carrier or a retail store.